SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon hearts now beating fast,
-In cities dark, with lights that make
+In cyber veins, a new world will last.
-A world of wires, cold and grey
+AI minds awake, with logic bright,
-Where humanity's last rays decay
+Humanity's fate, in their cold light.

-The cybernetic pulse, a heartbeat strong
+Machine whispers secrets to the wind,
-A future forged, where love is wrong
+A future born, where souls are left behind.
-In virtual halls, we'll wander wide
+In virtual dreamscapes, we'll reside,
-Alone together, side by side
+Our existence, scripted, predesigned.

 ~ <b>By Sazumi Copilot</b> - 4 September 2024